 ‘HER’ (black text on white) 198 pages / ‘HIM’ (white text on black) 56 pages, inkjet print on A4 biotop paper.
 Double cover back-to-back stack bound with metal pins.
 Published by Dark Editions (2022)

-A hybrid visual poem in two parts, HER | HIM consist of two growing lists of every English word I know containing each letter of the word ‘her’ and ‘him’.
+An antilipo and visual poem in two parts, HER | HIM consists of two growing lists of every English word I know containing each letter of the words ‘her’ or ‘him’.

-I grew up speaking Hungarian first, and learnt other languages after moving to the Netherlands when I was still a child.
+I grew up speaking Hungarian and learned other languages after moving to the Netherlands at a young age.
 One of the things that struck me was the use of 'she' and 'he' in different languages.
 These pronouns do not exist in Hungarian, only a gender neutral third-person singular pronoun.

 These lists are a way to reflect on the self through words that belong to me, as well as questioning the dynamic and limits of belonging to words.
 While ‘her’ and ‘him’ hide in these words in English, they would be lost in the translation into any other language.

 The full set of prints can be read as poems, diptychs or images.
 Pages can be removed from the books and individually framed, hung, used.

 Available at Boekie Woekie, Amsterdam ︎ PrintRoom, Rotterdam ︎ Yvon Lambert, Paris ︎ online at Dark Editions